Matty Alou

 Mateo "Matty" Rojas Alou (December 22, 1938 – November 3, 2011) was a Dominican professional baseball player and manager.
 He played as an outfielder in Major League Baseball from 1960 to 1974.
 He also played in Nippon Professional Baseball (NPB) with the Taiheiyo Club Lions from 1974 through 1976.
 Alou was a two-time All-Star and the 1966 National League batting champion.

 Baseball career

 Alou was the middle of a trio of baseball-playing brothers that included the older Felipe and younger Jesús.
 They were the first set of three siblings to all bat in the same half-inning in the majors (September 10), and play together in the same outfield (on September 15), accomplishing both with the Giants in 1963.
+The latter achievement happened in the last two innings of a 13–5 win over the Pittsburgh Pirates at Forbes Field, with starting right fielder Felipe first moving to left in the seventh inning when Jesús entered the game in right and then to center in the eighth when Matty was inserted in left.
 Matty had been teammates with Felipe during the prior three campaigns, and was likewise with Jesús for the following two.
 Matty and Felipe later reunited with the Yankees in 1973.

 Alou's best years as a player were spent with the Pirates, where he won the National League (NL) batting title in 1966 and was a two-time All-Star in 1968 and 1969.
 He was a member of a World Series Champion with the Athletics in 1972 and a NL pennant winner with the Giants in 1962.